 Vienna’s Harlem Field Recordings CD is Black Roots and Blues music that features Vienna, Stanley Banks, Washboard XT/Newman Taylor Baker, Keith Johnston, and guests Nioka Workman (Anthony Braxton, David Murray) on cello; Melanie Dyer (Joe Bonner, Reggie Workman) on viola; and Henrique Prince (Ebony Hillbillies, Sun Ra Arkestra) on violin.
 The cover artwork is by Ken Daley.

-Her first album, “Singin Wid A Sword in Ma Han” reprised tunes from her award-winning play of the same name in collaboration with Newman Taylor Baker (Joe Henderson, McCoy Tyner, Henry Grimes) on spoons, pots and other percussion.
+Vienna's first album, Singin Wid A Sword in Ma Han, reprised tunes from her award-winning play of the same name in collaboration with Washboard XT.

-Vienna's second album was a live recording of an evening celebrating Blues and Roots music at NYC’s famous Living Room and featured Newman Taylor Baker on washboard, Michael O’Brien (Harry Connick Jr., Ruben Blades) on bass, Melanie Dyer (Joe Bonner, Reggie Workman) on viola and Keith Johnston(Lisa Lisa and Cult Jam, Jon Hendricks) on guitar.
+Her next album Vienna Carroll Live was a live recording celebrating Blues and Black Roots music at NYC’s famous Living Room and featured Washboard XT, Michael O’Brien (Harry Connick Jr, Ruben Blades) on bass, Melanie Dyer and Keith Johnston.